melsman/kitlib/README.md

 -----

-The collection of libraries are organised in mlb-files, each of which export a number of signatures, functors, and structures.
+The collection of libraries are organised in mlb-files, each of which exports a number of signatures, functors, and structures.
 Identifiers follow the naming convention that signatures are fully capitalized, whereas functors and structures start with a capital letter (functors below are denoted with an `f` in parenthesis, and structures with an `s` in cases of ambiguity).